jackyzha0/jackyzha0.github.io/content/thoughts/inevitability of centralization.md

 > If you decentralize, the system will recentralize, but one layer up.
 Something new will be enabled by decentralization.
 That sounds like evolution through layering, like upward-spiraling complexity.
 That sounds like [[thoughts/progress|progress]] to me.

 We see this with hubs on the internet forming, creating [[thoughts/Network Theory|scale-free networks]].
 We see this pattern emerge over and over again: a solid sign that there are evolutionary attractors pulling the system in that direction.
-We know this is true due to the presence of network effects and preferential attachment (e.g. rich-get-richer, economies of scale, running servers is hard, etc.)
+We know this is true due to the presence of [[thoughts/network effect|network effects]] and preferential attachment (e.g. rich-get-richer, economies of scale, running servers is hard, etc.)

 The presence of hubs in scale-free mean that communication can happen efficiently, averaging $\log \log N$ hops as opposed to $\log N$ hops for random networks (see the [[thoughts/Network Theory#Distances in Networks|note on average hop distance in various networks]]).
 Fitter nodes attract more connections just by virtue of staying alive or being better.
 This is the Fitness Model of scale-free networks.